siddhaant-jain/ApacheSpark-Notes-and-Resources/sparkNotes.md

 - spark metastore table also is a directory in underlying file system like hdfs.
 - a partition of spark metastore table also is a directory in underlying file system like hdfs under table directory
 - all tables in a db are also sub-directories inside db dir.
+- when we load data into a table, it simply copies the file in table directory (for managed tables)
 - warehouse directory is the base directory where directories related to databased and tables go by default
 - reference for hive queries : https://cwiki.apache.org/confluence/display/hive/languagemanual